ProlificsPanther/PantherWebDebugger/README.md

 # Debugger
-The latest panther debugger Gen2a-03-01-2018.zip with updated "JPL stack" tab feature.
+The latest Panther Debugger Gen2a-03-01-2018.zip with updated "JPL stack" tab feature.

 # PANTHER WEB DEBUGGER
   Panther's Web debugger provides you the ability to view and analyze all JPL source in a Panther Web application.
 You can: